San Dario and West Hillside Road

 J.C.
 Penney began business March 25, 1995.
 With its completion, MALL DEL NORTE enveloped approximately 1,180,600 leasable square feet and housed one hundred and twenty-five stores.
 The original Dillard's was later sectioned into six retail spaces, with the largest being leased as a (77,500 square foot) Mervyn's.

 Hachar's was rebranded by Houston-based Foleys in 1996.
 Richter's space re-opened as a Foley's Home Store.
 These were rebranded again on September 9, 2006.
 Foley's became a standard Macy's, with the Foley's Home Store morphing into a Macy's Home Store.

 Meanwhile, ownership of the mall had changed.
 Chattanooga-based CBL & Associates Properties acquired the retail hub in November 2004.
 They initiated a small renovation, with a new exterior entrance added to the existing Food Court.
 Bealls also expanded (by 10,800 square feet) into adjoining mall space, with their store now encompassing 37,200 square feet.

-There were more changes in the late 2000s.
+There were more modifications in the early 2000s.
 Montgomery Ward, which had been shuttered in March 2001, was gutted.
 A large portion was rebuilt into the Cinemark Mall del Norte megaplex.
-The 16-screen venue showed its first features June 27, 2007.
+This 16-screen venue showed its first features on June 27, 2007.

 The remainder of the old Ward's was sectioned into Kool Smiles and a (21,800 square foot) Circuit City.
 This store opened in February 2006 and closed for good in early 2009.
 Along with it went Mervyn's, whose store space re-opened, as a Forever 21, in March 2009.